varun-ramani/statbox/README.md

 }
 ```

-## Running Statbox
+### Running Statbox
 `python3 statbox.py`
 ![Running Statbox](gifs/use.gif)

-Once Statbox has been run for the first time, it will create a file labeled `messagedump`.
-This means that emails do not have to be re-downloaded every time, since Statbox will simply read from this file if it is available.
-If you want to get the latest information about your inbox, simply delete this file and run Statbox again.
+*Note*:
+When Statbox is executed for the first time, a file named `messagedump` will appear in the same directory as the main
+Python script.
+This file caches downloaded messages so that Statbox does not have to re-download them each time it is
+run.
+Consequently, Statbox will refuse to refresh if this file is present.
+To obtain the latest information about
+your inbox, delete this file and let Statbox re-create it.

 ## The Data
 Data about your inbox can be found under the `counts/` directory once you have run Statbox.